wp-plugins/wp-simple-booking-calendar/readme.txt

 == Frequently Asked Questions ==

-= How can I embed the calendar on a page or post? =
+= How can I embed the booking calendar on a page or post? =

 Use the 'Generate token' field below your editor.
-An example of a token: [sbc id="1" legend="no" title="yes" view="1"].
-If you paste this token in a page it will show the calendar with ID 1, no legend, with title and a 1 month view.
+An example of a token: [sbc title="yes"].
+If you paste this token in a page it will show your booking calendar with the title.

-= How can I remove the calendar title from displaying? =
+= How can I remove the booking calendar title from displaying? =

 Edit the shortcode: title="no".